What exactly is male menopause?

 Some natural options to help boost testosterone

-If there are no underlying medical reasons, the low T problem may be a normal loss due to ageing.
+If there are no underlying medical reasons, the low T problem may be a normal loss due to aging.

 Here are some natural options to help remedy the situation:

 - A healthy diet is important.
-Reduce your intake of refined foods, sugar, animal fats, and make an effort to lose weight – especially around the middle.
+Reduce your intake of refined foods, sugar, animal fats, and make an effort lose weight – especially round the middle.

 - Give up smoking, as tobacco products constrict blood vessels and reduce blood to the genital area, where a healthy blood flow is necessary for a strong erection.

 - Make exercise part of your daily life.
 Studies have shown that regular exercise can play a major role in boosting testosterone, and reducing the symptoms of low T.

 - Antidepressant meds also contain ingredients that impact negatively on T levels, and will have a dire effect on your sexual desire and libido.
 Find about the possibility of a lower dosage, or change brands.

 If you are over 50, and feel you may have signs of what is construed as male menopause, the bottom line is to opt for a healthy lifestyle, lose weight, and get some exercise to help raise testosterone levels.